NiklasKramer/bands/README.md

 - **Matrix morphing**: Blend between all four snapshots using X/Y position
 - **Path recording**: Record and loop matrix movements for automation
 - **Glide**: Smooth parameter transitions when moving in the matrix
+- **Copy/Paste**: Copy and paste snapshots with Shift + Key 2/3 for quick parameter duplication

 ## Controls